MetinSa/FYS4150/Project_1/README.md

-# Project 1 - FYS4150 Computational Physics
+# Project 1 - Solving the Poisson Equation in 1D

 This repository contains all files and results for project 1 in addition to the report.